COVID-19 School Response

 - Wear a mask and practice appropriate physical distancing while waiting.

 Camp Australia will continue to provide before and after school care and will communicate with regular users separately.
-Camp Australia has asked that families re-register for this service.

 The school has arranged for additional cleaning of surfaces during the school day.
 Teachers will encourage the use of hand sanitiser.